 - As a kid, I would encourage my parents to let me try any restaurant featuring an unfamiliar cuisine.
-Thankfully my parents were usually game.
+Thankfully, my parents were usually game.
 If not, they would let me know why they did not want to stop, and I would accept their explanations.
 (I figured out younger than most kids that my parents were more inclined to indulge me if I was pleasant).
-As a result, by a young age, I was quite a foodie.
-I loved clams, turtle and abalone meat, escargot, frog legs, duck, brain, foie gras, cow cheeks, eel, sturgeon, and blood sausages.
+As a result, by an early age, I was quite a foodie.
+I loved clams, turtle and abalone meat, escargot (snails), frog legs, duck, brain, foie gras, cow cheeks, eel, sturgeon, and blood sausages.
 (Some of which I would not eat either today because it is either illegal or expensive).
 Other than the liver, I have never eaten a dish that I did not like.
 (Unless the cook did not prepare the plate properly).
 I particularly enjoy finding cities or countries, like Peru, Spanish Basque province, and Denmark, where the food is unexpectedly good.
 I also enjoy dining in venues ranging from street-side kiosks to five-star restaurants.

 - Every time I return from a trip, someone asks me ¨How was your trip¨?
-My response is almost always something like: ¨It was much more interesting, pleasant, safer, (or some other positive adjective) than I expected¨.
+My response is always something like: ¨It was much more interesting, pleasant, safer, (or some other positive adjective) than I expected¨.
 For five years, I lived with my parents around three to four months a year.
 At first, my father always asked me what I thought of the trip.
 However, after a while, he got so used to this response that instead, he asked me: ¨ How was the trip better than you thought?¨ Looking back, it reveals something interesting about me.
-I do see people and places with somewhat rose-colored glasses.
+I do see people and places with rose-colored glasses.
 I always look for and find something exciting and fresh about every place I visit.

 - ¨I am pregnant¨ is one of the few Japanese phrases that I remember.
-I have always been relatively heavy-set.
-When I was in Japan as an exchange student in 1979, people would look at me and say ¨You’re fat¨.
+I have always been heavy-set.
+When I was in Japan as an exchange student in 1979, people would look at me and say ¨You are fat¨.
 I found this insulting at first.
-But, then I read that being fat to the Japanese traditionally meant that you were wealthy and healthy.
+But then I read that being fat to the Japanese traditionally meant that you were wealthy and healthy.
 One day while reading Berlitz English-Japanese phrasebook, I came across ninshin shite imasu, which means I am pregnant.
 I would use this expression in response to the comments about my weight.
 When I tried it out, everyone laughed so hard that I decided to keep using it.

-My Experiences in Kaliningrad
+Stories From My Experiences in Kaliningrad

 - On the first day of class, I asked the students what they like to do in their free time.
 One of my female students tested me by answering to “have sex.”
 Wanting to remain calm, I replied that most women prefer to “make love” since “having sex” referred to the physical act while “making love” was more romantic with champagne and roses.
 She replied, OK, I like to make love.